+\textbf{Definition of empathy in literature.}\, Empathy has been an influential concept in ethics and moral theory~\citep{hoffman1996empathy,slote2007ethics,smith1959theory}, social/developmental psychology~\citep{hoffman1996empathy,batson2015empathy} and other domains.
+Contributions from various domains result in different definitions, functions and proposed empathy components, posing a challenge to studying empathy~\citep{coplan2011understanding}.
+Prior works~\citep[][\interalia]{elliott2011empathy,elliott2018therapist,althoff-etal-2016-large,sharma-etal-2020-computational} mainly consider empathy as an individual's mental process.
+Recent psychological studies highlight empathy as a collaborative practice involving participation by both parties~\citep[][\interalia]{van2020towards,yalccin2020modeling,concannon2023measuring}.
+Within this work, we adopt this interactional definition of empathy, as our aim is to measure and evaluate empathy in social scenarios such as real-time human-human conversation.

-\textbf{\emph{Measuring Empathy in Dialogues}}\, The Computational Linguistics (CL) community had much effort in generating and measuring empathetic dialog communications algorithmically.
-For example, \citet{rashkin-etal-2019-towards} collected an empathetic dialog dataset through crowdsourcing where each dialog was created with a preassigned emotion label and rated by both parties of the conversation for empathy, relevance, and fluency.
-They also examined different empathetic dialog generation models, but their empathy measurement method relies on BLEU~\cite{papineni2002bleu}, and it remains unclear to what extent such reference-based metrics can measure empathy. \citet{sharma-etal-2020-computational} develop computational approaches to measure expressed empathy intents in online mental support conversations from three aspects (``emotional reactions'', ``interpretations'', and ``explorations''), but they did not look into perceived empathy.
-Similarly, \citet{welivita2021large}'s and \citet{liu-etal-2021-towards}'s work also measured expressed empathy intents but not perceived empathy, although their intent categories exist some differences.
+\textbf{Measuring empathy in dialogues.}\, The CL community has made much effort in algorithmically generating and measuring empathetic dialog communications.
+For example, \citet{rashkin-etal-2019-towards} collected an empathetic dialog dataset via crowdsourcing, with each dialogue created with a preassigned emotion label and rated by participants for empathy, relevance, and fluency.
+While they explored various empathetic dialog generation models, their empathy measurement relied on BLEU~\citep{papineni2002bleu}, raising questions about the adequacy of reference-based metrics for empathy assessment. \citet{sharma-etal-2020-computational} focused on measuring expressed empathy intents in online mental support conversations, considering aspects like emotional reactions, interpretations, and explorations, but did not address perceived empathy.
+Similarly, other works~\citep{welivita2021large,liu-etal-2021-towards} measured expressed empathy intents without considering perceived empathy, albeit with some differences in their intent categories.